sjb1061/Actinula_Paper/step_by_step_actinula_analysis.md

 #### 11. Supplemental Step - Identify Significant Genes Upregulated in Stages 5 and 6
    In the heatmaps generated in step 10, we found a general pattern that in stages 5 (when the larvae are settled) and 6 (when larvae complete metamorphosis into a juvenile polyp) sensory gene expression is highly downregulated.
-We want to make sure that this pattern is not an artifact of our analysis so here we are identifying genes that are significantly upregulated in stages 5 & 6 and identifying their functions by performing a Gene Ontology (GO) analysis.
+We want to make sure that this pattern is not an artifact of our analysis, so here we are identifying genes that are significantly upregulated in stages 5 & 6 and identifying their functions by performing a Gene Ontology (GO) analysis using interproscan https://interproscan5-docs.readthedocs.io/en/latest/HowToRun.html and ReviGO http://revigo.irb.hr/.

-   ##### A. Get DEGs that are upregulated from EdgeR output
+   ##### A. Find DEGs that are upregulated from EdgeR output
+   First we need to identify all of the headers that are upregulated in both stage 5 and 6.
+To do this, run the two 11.A scripts which will identify all of the headers that have a positive logFC value from the edgeR output and will write out a file with these headers.
+Before you run these scripts make a new directory to work in (one for each stage) and copy the edgeR comparison files that involve these 2 stages from step 9:
+  * The stage 5 edgeR files: s1vs5_0.05_6gr; s2vs5_0.05_6gr; s3vs5_0.05_6gr; s4vs5_0.05_6gr
+  * The stage 6 edgeR files: s1vs6_0.05_6gr; s2vs6_0.05_6gr; s3vs6_0.05_6gr; s4vs6_0.05_6gr

-   Run 2 scripts:
+  Now Run the 2 scripts:
-  * 11.A_find_upregulated_stg_5_genes.py
-  * 11.A_find_upregulated_stg_6_genes.py
+  `./11.A_find_upregulated_stg_5_genes.py -a s1vs5_0.05_6gr -b s2vs5_0.05_6gr -c s3vs5_0.05_6gr -d s4vs5_0.05_6gr`
+  `./11.A_find_upregulated_stg_6_genes.py -a s1vs6_0.05_6gr -b s2vs6_0.05_6gr -c s3vs6_0.05_6gr -d s4vs6_0.05_6gr`

+  Outputs:
+ * stg_5_upregulated_headers.txt  #This file has 263 headers
+ * stg_6_upregulated_headers.txt  #This file has 111 headers

   ##### B. Make FASTA of significant DEGs using selectSeqs
   Run selectSeqs script on stage 5 and 6 outputs from above